Do you attract people who on some level resonate with us even if our outer personalities appear completely different?

 By asking ourselves:

 Asking these questions and responding in this way means that we are bringing more and more of our attention into the present moment.
 We automatically become more self aware.

 When we become willing again and again to bring our attention back to the present moment, we begin to become consciously aware of these thoughts and beliefs of self rejection.
 Then we’re in a much more powerful position to stop them tripping us into destructive reactions.
-This may seem an insurmountable task at the outset, but with some practise and perseverance, this discipline of self observation grows, and with it a wonderful patience.
+This may seem an insurmountable task at the outset, but with some practise and perseverance, this discipline of self observation grows, and with it wonderful patience.

-Self observation is not self analysis – in fact it’s the very opposite.
+Self observation is not self analysis – in fact, it’s the very opposite.
 It’s finding ways to quieten the mind and create some calmness and mental space.
-With practise, our patience and calmness will grow, and we will learn to react in a completely different way to the stress and challenges in our lives.
-In this way, we not only save our energy, we also stop creating the very dramas and crises that are so destructive.
+With practice, our patience and calmness will grow, and we will learn to react in a completely different way to the stress and challenges in our lives.
+In this way, we not only save our energy, but we also stop creating the very dramas and crises that are so destructive.
 Because we are coming from a place of calmness and composure, we’re not igniting aggression in others and our lives become much more harmonious.
 Learning how to let things be as they are – we become free to learn and grow.